hespoz/flaconi-portal/README.md

 ### Test

-Unfortunately enzyme does not work with decorators, so if you run ´$ npm run test´ it will fail.
+Unfortunately enzyme does not work with decorators, so if you run `$ npm run test ` it will fail.
 I tested manually using webstorm and worked just fine.
 I include the test file anyway just for you to take a look.